jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 > NOTE to be specified in full detail.

-# Applications of `Mastic`

-Based on the two modes of operation of Mastic (i.e., Weighted Heavy-Hitters
-{{weighted-heavy-hitters}} and Attribute-Based Metrics
-{{aggregation-by-labels}}), we describe two applications of interest.

-## Network Error Logging {#NEL}
-Network Error Logging (NEL) is a mechanism used by web browsers to report errors that occur while attempting to establish a connection to a server {{W3C23}}.
-Some of these errors are visible to the server, but not all: failures in DNS, TCP, TLS, and HTTP can occur without the server having any visibility into the issue.
-A small amount of connection errors is expected, even under normal operating conditions; but a sudden, substantial increase in errors may be an indication of an outage, or a configuration issue impacting millions of users.
-Without a reporting mechanism like NEL, these events would only manifest in the server's telemetry as a drop in overall traffic.

-NEL is particularly important for content delivery networks, such as Akamai, AWS, or Cloudflare, that handle HTTP traffic for a large number of websites (typically millions).
-A content delivery network acts as a reverse proxy between clients and origin servers that provides a layer of caching and security services, such as DDoS protection.

-Reports are comprised of the URL the client attempted to navigate to (e.g., `https://example.com`), the type of error that occurred, and metadata related to the attempt, such as the time that elapsed between when the connection attempt began and the error was observed (e.g., {{W3C23}}, Section 7).
-Clients may also report successful connection attempts to give the server a sense of the error rate.
-The exact client behavior is determined by the reporting policy specified by the server (see {{W3C23}}, Section 5.1).

-NEL data is privacy-sensitive for two reasons.
-First, it exposes information that the server would not otherwise have access to, which can be abused to probe the client's network configuration as described in [{{W3C23}}, Section 9].
-Second, for operational reasons, the reporting endpoint may be organizationally separated from the server (i.e., run on different cloud infrastructures), leading to an increased risk of the client's browsing history being exposed (e.g., in a data breach).

-**Private NEL with Mastic.** MPC helps mitigate these risks by revealing to the endpoint only the information it needs to fulfill its service level objectives.
-This means, of course, we must be satisfied with limited functionality.
-Fortunately, Mastic allows us to preserve the most important functionality of NEL while minimizing privacy loss.

-We consider here a simplified version of NEL where each client reports a tuple `(dom, err)` consisting of a domain name dom (e.g., `example.com`) and a value err that represents an error (e.g., `dns.unreachable`) or an indication that no error occurred (e.g., `ok`).
-Notably, this can be easily extended in Mastic to represent more elaborate metrics. e.g., where each weight includes the time it took each browser to report the error (and the aggregate is the average error reporting time), user agent (browser type and version), etc. However, our main goal is to understand 1) the distribution of errors and 2) which domains are impacted.

-We expect there to be a large number of distinct domain names (millions in the case of content delivery networks) and only a small number of error variants (the NEL spec {{W3C23}} defines 30 variants).
-The following Mastic parameters are suitable for this application.

-* **Inputs:** Each input `alpha` encodes the domain `dom` truncated to `n = 256` bits, which is sufficient to represent most of the domains on the internet
-{{MST24}}, {{BBCGGI21}}.
-Domains that are shorter than `n` bits are padded with 0s.
-* **Weights:** Each weight `beta` represents the error variant `dom`.
-To compute the distribution of errors, we encode each error variant as a distinct bucket of a histogram so that `[1, 0, 0, ...]` represents `ok`, `[0, 1, 0, ...]` represents `dns.unreachable`, `[0, 0, 1, ...]` represents `dns.name_not_resolved`, and so on.
-There are 30 such variants (see {{W3C23}}, Section 6), so the language `L` of valid weights is exactly the set of length-30 vectors over `F` containing all 0s except for a single 1.
-* **Ordering:** Our `order(·)` function computes the ratio of reports with `err != ok` to reports with `err = ok`.
-The latter is simply the first bucket of the aggregated histogram; the former is the sum of the remaining 29 buckets.
-Note that our ordering of aggregated weights considers the error rate rather than the raw error count.
-This ensures that the signal for less popular domains is not swamped by the noise generated by popular sites (network issues may impact some domains but not others).
-Another benefit is that, under normal operating conditions, there will be a small number of heavy-hitting domains, which means Mastic will run very efficiently.
-During an incident, there will be more heavy hitters, which means it will take longer to compute the set of impacted domains.
-However, we get the errors immediately at the root of the prefix tree, which is the most important information needed to begin remediation.
-As more levels are evaluated we get more detailed errors.

-## Attribute-Based Browser Telemetry {#attribute-based-telemetry}
-Web browsers, like Chrome, Firefox, or Safari, collect telemetry generated by users as they surf the web to gain insights into trends that guide product decisions.
-In many cases, Prio can be used to privately aggregate this telemetry.
-However, this comes at the cost of flexibility.

-For example, Mozilla is using Prio to collect page load metrics from Firefox for a list of known popular sites (e.g., `google.com`).
-The purpose of these metrics is to detect if changes to these sites cause regressions that might be correlated with an increased average load time or error rate.
-A subtle, but important requirement for this system is the ability to break down the metrics by client attributes.
-The most crucial attributes are 1) the software version, and 2) the information about the client's location.

-As we mentioned above, meeting this requirement by increasing the size of the histogram leads to intolerable communication overhead.
-An alternative is to have each client upload this information in the clear alongside its Prio report so that the reports can be grouped by version and location.
-The downside of this approach is that it significantly reduces the anonymity set of each user since they are only mixed with their attribute group rather than the entire population.

-**Private Browser Telemetry with Mastic.** Mastic provides a simple solution to this problem.
-For the sake of presentation, we consider a simplified version of Mozilla's use case (the same approach can be applied to any aggregation task for which Prio is suitable).
-Each client reports a tuple `(ver, loc, site, time)`
-where: `ver` is a string representing the client's software version (e.g., `Firefox/122.0`); `loc` is a string encoding its country code (e.g., `GR`, `US`, `IN`, etc.); `site` is one of a fixed set of sites (e.g., `google.com`, `wikipedia.org`, etc.); and `time` is the load time of the site in seconds.
-The version and location are included in the Mastic input; the site and load time are encoded by the corresponding weight.
-Notably, this is just one example of what Mastic can do; the same idea can be applied to other types of metrics.

-Compared to the private NEL application in {{NEL}}, the number of possible inputs here is relatively small: there are less than 200 country codes and a handful of browser versions in wide use at any given time.
-This means the aggregators can enumerate a set of inputs of interest and evaluate them immediately.
-Consider the following parameters for Mastic, in its attribute-based metrics mode of operation {{aggregation-by-labels}}:
-* **Attributes:** Two-letter country codes can easily be encoded in 2 bytes.
-Likewise, the number of distinct browser versions is easily less than 216, so 2 bytes are sufficient.
-Therefore, each `alpha` can be encoded with just `n = 32`bits.
-* **Values:** Similar to private NEL, each weight `beta` is a 0-vector except for a single 1 representing a bucket in a histogram.
-We represent `(site, time)` as a histogram bucket as follows.
-First, we quantize time (in seconds) into one of four buckets: `[0, 0.1)`, `[0.1, 1)`, `[1, 5)`, and `[5, inf)`.
-Let `t \in [4]` denote the time bucket for `time`.
-Next, suppose we wish to track metrics for 25 sites.
-Let `s \in [25]` denote the index of `site` in this list.
-Then the index of 1 in `beta` is simply `t * s` such that `|beta| = m = 4 * 25 = 100`.

 # Definition of `Vidpf` {#vidpf-construction}

 The construction of {{MST24}} builds on techniques from {{CP22}} to lift an IDPF